google/fonts/knowledge/glossary/terms/em/content.md

 </figure>

-Historically, the em unit itself was named after the width of the capital M, although this is no longer the case; in any digital font, the M may be wider or narrower than the em box of that font.
+Historically, the em unit itself was named after the width of the capital M; however, in any digital font, the M may be wider or narrower than the em square of that font.